sal81/Anomaly-detection-with-K-means-/README.md

 ** I found the images on another user's githup repo.
 But I sadly dont remember which one.
 So if you find this and the collecton of images belong to you, feel free to ask for credits for the same.

 If you like the project please give a star.
-If you are feeling very generous leave a Follow as well.
+If you are feeling very generous connect at https://www.linkedin.com/in/shalinisil81.